jrhillae/AlienCSI_VM_JH/blogpost.md

 ## Data filtering from entire GloBi database
 Now, go to the GloBI website and download [the entire GloBI database](https://zenodo.org/record/7348355/files/interactions.tsv.gz).
 The database of GloBI is available in [many formats](https://www.globalbioticinteractions.org/data).
 For the following, you are advised to download a stable (citable) version of the database in tsv format.
 Place the download into the working directory after downloading.

-In this example, we are interested in creating a network for Vespa velutina, containing both direct and indirect interactions.
+In this example, we are interested in creating a network for _Vespa velutina_, containing both direct and indirect interactions.
 Therefore, we now search the database for all lines containing *Vespa velutina*.
 This outcome is saved into a the file vespa_velutina_interactions.tsv by:
 ```shell
   $ zgrep "Vespa velutina" interactions.tsv.gz >>vespa_velutina_interactions.tsv
 ```